maxchampoux/Ibanfirst/README.md

 #### <a id="definition_kyc"></a> Define a KYC ####

-Know your customer (KYC) is the process of a business identifying and verifying the identity of its clients.
+Know Your Customer (KYC) is the process identifying and verifying the identity of an Entity.
-A standard KYC must follow a Customer Identification Procedures requiring information in the following fields :
-* Entity additional information (activity code, registration date, legal form, authorized capital...)
-* Entity additional documents (Proof of incorporation, articles of association, agreement signed, ip signature, timestamp signature...)
-* Entity organisation structure (List of shareholders with shares pourcentages + for entities of more than 10% shares, a KYC is required on those entities).

-#### <a id="definition_kycc"></a> Define a KYCC ####

-TBD?
+Several level of KYC may be required depending on the type of relationship between IbanFirst and the Entity:
+* Know Your Customer (KYC): Standard Entity Identification Procedure for direct clients.
+* Know your Customers' Shareholder (KYCS): Specific Entity Identification Procedure for shareholders of IbanFirst's direct clients.
+* Know your Customers' Users (KYCU): Specific Entity Identification Procedure for users of IbanFirst's direct clients.
+* Know Your Customers' Counterparty: Third-party Customer Identification Procedure for indirect clients.

 #### <a id="definition_account"></a> Define an Account ####